HarmoniqaOrg/vitronmax-bbb-predict/docs/API-documentation.md

 # VitronMax API Documentation

 ## Overview

 The VitronMax API provides a comprehensive set of endpoints for predicting Blood-Brain-Barrier (BBB) permeability of molecules.
 The API is RESTful and returns responses in JSON format.

+Recent backend stabilization efforts have significantly improved API reliability, particularly in request handling, schema validation, and model interactions.
+For the most detailed and up-to-date schema information, please refer to the auto-generated OpenAPI documentation available at the `/docs` and `/redoc` endpoints when the API is running.
+This document provides a high-level overview and usage examples.

 Base URL: `https://api.vitronmax.com/api/v1`